-The editorial staff of the peer-reviewed scientific journal “Vestnik Voennogo Prava” (Military Law Reporter) (hereinafter – “the Journal”) is committed to upholding standards of ethical behavior at all stages of the publication process.
+The editorial staff of the peer-reviewed scientific journal “Vestnik Voennogo Prava” (The Journal of Military Law) (hereinafter – “the Journal”) is committed to upholding standards of ethical behavior at all stages of the publication process.

 As such, the editorial staff of the Journal undertakes to abide by: